wyattjoh/ims/README.md

 You can also use the [wyattjoh/ims](https://hub.docker.com/r/wyattjoh/ims/) Docker image.

-Any images served will be available under a `resize/` prefix, which will allow you to attach different image manipulations via the query string.
-The following query parameters are available:
+Any images served will be available, which will allow you to attach different image manipulations via the query string.
+The following query parameters are
+available:

 - `format`: enables source transcoding:
 	- `jpeg`: converts all images to `image/jpeg` encoding with lossless compression, some additional parameters are supported: